-More and more people are converting to veganism, but can the human body really survive without animal products?
+More and more people are converting to veganism and vegetarianism, but can the human body really survive without animal products?

 The answer is yes, if you do it properly.
 Becoming vegan isn’t only about cutting animal products.
 It’s about replacing protein and vitamin found in animal products with other foods.
 No matter what kind of food you eat, it’s all about getting all your nutrients and eating in a balance fashion.